Gasoremugwaneza/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that concatenates two strings
+ function that concatenates two strings

 Write a function that concatenates two strings